“What are AI agents?”… if these new, autonomous AI tools have caught your attention, you’re not alone.

 Scalability

 Running a new product launch or an end-of-the-year sale?
-Regardless of how high the support question volumes are, you can be prepared to accommodate them with AI agents.
+Regardless of how high the support question volumes are, you can prepare to accommodate them with AI agents.
 They are highly scalable and can process multiple queries at once, depending on the bot’s bandwidth.

-And since basic queries and tasks are already processed by the AI agent, there are fewer queries for your human agents to handle.
+And since AI agents already process basic queries and tasks, there are fewer queries for your human agents to handle.

 Cost-Effectiveness